Thomas Hitzlsperger: Personal life

+In June 2007, Hitzlsperger ended his eight-year relationship with his longtime girlfriend, Inga, just one month before they were due to get married.

 Hitzlsperger has blogged for Störungsmelder, an anti-racism site that encourages debate about xenophobia and racism in Germany.

+Coming out

-In June 2007, Hitzlsperger split after an eight-year relationship from his longtime girlfriend, Inga, just one month before they were due to get married.
-On 8 January 2014, he became the highest-profile male footballer to come out as gay to date.
+On 8 January 2014, a few months after retiring, he became the highest-profile male footballer to come out as gay at the time.
+(In 2023, Czech Jakub Jankto became the first active male national footballer to come out as gay.)
 Hitzlsperger said that he had only realised that he was gay in the past few years.
 He received widespread support from former fellow players of the Germany national team, such as Lukas Podolski, who said of his coming out as "brave" and "an important sign of our time" as well as a reaction from Joachim Löw who said of his decision as "personal" and that he "deserved respect from every side."
+In January 2022, Hitzlsperger told ARD, that a "collective coming out" of gay footballers could be a solution to their problems of hiding their sexuality.
+Hitzlsperger took the example of 125 Catholic priests in Germany who decided to come out at once.
+In January 2024, Hitzlsperger was named by Aston Villa as a member of the Honorary Anniversary Board ahead of the club's 150th anniversary season.
+In March 2024, Hitzlsperger presented his autobiography, where he speaks about his coming-out and LGBTQ+ activism.